-Part-time adjunct faculty, clinical assistant professors, and persons with an affiliation other than New York University may serve as committee members with the approval of the Department Chairperson and the Associate Dean for Research and Doctoral Studies.
-Students requesting the appointment of such a member will be required to submit a copy of the proposed member's curriculum vitae along with the required dissertation committee appointment form to the Office of Research and Doctoral Studies.
+Part-time adjunct faculty, clinical assistant professors, and persons with an affiliation other than New York University may serve as committee members with the approval of the Department Chairperson and the Vice Dean for Academic Affairs.
+Students requesting the appointment of such a member will be required to submit a copy of the proposed member's curriculum vitae or faculty bio along with the required dissertation committee appointment form to the Office of Doctoral Studies.
 All committee members must have earned doctorates.

 Students may request, by exception, the appointment of a two-member committee.
 This request must be made in writing and must be countersigned by the dissertation committee chairperson.
-Three-member committees that have been officially appointed may only be reduced to two-member committees by exception and with the approval of the Department Chairperson and the Associate Dean for Research and Doctoral Studies.
+Three-member committees that have been officially appointed may only be reduced to two-member committees by exception and with the approval of the Department Chairperson and the Vice Dean for Academic Affairs.
 A two-member committee, at the written request of the student and the chairperson, may be increased to a three-member committee.